 STRENGTHS WEAKNESSES High share of hydropower in the power generation mix in the WB6 (in the past as well as likely to remain in future).
-Hydropower's flexibility Hydropower is the most flexible RES-E generation Remarkable, proven and long tradition in HPP technology in the Region Hydropower is the most reliable renewable power generation source that ensures predictable and guaranteed low electricity prices in the long-run Long-term predictable production costs and selling prices Legal and regulatory gaps and imperfections Very complicated and lengthy concessioning, permitting and licensing procedures in most WB6 countries Quality lacking in EIA / public consultations Poor political continuity and long-term commitment of frequently changing governments Lack of interest of international financiers in participating in the ownership structures of regional power utilities, to invest in large HPPs Multiple users of water resources (multipurpose utilisation of water) with conflicting objectives Incapability of states and power utilities (in state- ownership) to take a considerable stake in capital- intensive greenfield HPP projects OPPORTUNITIES High share of still unutilised hydropower potential in all WB6 countries Hydropower production efficiently substitutes the need for polluting thermal power generation GHG emissions reduction benefits Improved Security of electricity supply Technological development offers multiple improvements Intraday markets opportunities for hydropower New scheduling and operation principles Economic recovery and social stability, multiple macroeconomic benefits Clear and visible demonstration of "National interest" by political structures THREATS Environmental and social risks if HPPs are improperly planned; the importance of assessment and mitigation is not sufficiently recognised Reduced duration of output (gradually lowering capacity factor of HPPs) Improper local understanding of the need for consideration of applicable EU directives (WFD, Habitats (Natura 2000), Birds, SEA and EIA directives), constituting an integrated framework Limited readiness for transboundary cooperation and mutual planning at River (Sub) Basin level Financial risk for investors in conditions of presently low electricity market prices Transboundary issues.
-Unsolved and possibly continued transboundary issues, in most cases inherited from the former SFRJ, represent a real challenge for the new political establishment in the Region Climate change will impact precipitation and rainfall regimes in the short- and long-term that may have negative impacts on the output of HPPs advantage of peak power from hydropower over the rest of the hours on the day-ahead spot markets has lowered, mostly due to photovoltaics feed-in delivering most of its power right around mid-day.
-This effect incentivises HPP operators to move to new scheduling and dispatch patterns if they want to safeguard their revenue levels.
-The present prices of carbon emissions and the markets for guarantees of origin for renewables do not help hydropower generation much, either, and it seems that this is not going to change for some time.
+Hydropower's flexibility Hydropower is the most flexible RES-E generation Remarkable, proven and long tradition in HPP technology in the Region Hydropower is the most reliable renewable power generation source that ensures predictable and guaranteed low electricity prices in the long-run Long-term predictable production costs and selling prices Legal and regulatory gaps, imperfections and deficiencies in enforcement Very complicated and lengthy concessioning, permitting and licensing procedures in most WB6 countries Quality lacking in EIA/ public consultations Poor political continuity and long-term commitment of frequently changing governments Lack of interest of international financiers in participating in the ownership structures of regional power utilities, to invest in large HPPs Multiple users of water resources (multipurpose utilisation of water) with conflicting objectives Incapability of states and power utilities (in stateownership) to take a considerable stake in capital-intensive greenfield HPP projects OPPORTUNITIES THREATS High share of still unutilised hydropower potential in all WB6 countries Hydropower production efficiently substitutes the need for polluting thermal power generation GHG emissions reduction benefits Improved Security of electricity supply Technological development offers multiple improvements Intraday markets opportunities for hydropower New scheduling and operation principles Economic recovery and social stability, multiple macroeconomic benefits Clear and visible demonstration of "National interest" by political structures Environmental and social risks if HPPs are improperly planned or planned based on insufficient or unreliable data; the importance of assessment and mitigation is not sufficiently recognised Reduced duration of output (gradually lowering capacity factor of HPPs) Improper local understanding of the need for consideration of applicable EU directives (WFD, Habitats (Natura 2000), Birds, SEA and EIA directives), constituting an integrated framework Limited readiness for transboundary cooperation and mutual planning at River (Sub) Basin level Financial risk for investors in conditions of presently low electricity market prices Transboundary issues.
+Unsolved and possibly continued transboundary issues, in most cases inherited from the former SFRJ, represent a real challenge for the new political establishment in the Region Climate change will impact precipitation and rainfall regimes in the short- and long-term that may have negative impacts on the output of HPPs the German market that the WB6 region follows closely (average prices in German spot markets